On Strategic Measures and Optimality Properties in Discrete-Time Stochastic Control with Universally Measurable Policies: Introduction

 Our work also builds on the early work of Shreve and Bertsekas \cite{ShrB78, ShrB79} (see also \cite[Chap.~9]{bs}) on MDPs with universally measurable policies.
 They focused on the discounted and total cost criteria.
 Instead of strategic measures, they considered the marginal distributions of the state and action pairs at each stage and related the optimal control problems to optimization problems on those sequences of marginal distributions that can be induced by the policies through time.
 This method has also been used by the author \cite{Yu-tc15, Yu20} for certain total and average cost problems.
 But it cannot be applied when the performance criteria are not functions of those marginal state-action distributions.
 Such criteria include, for example, many popular risk criteria and certain long-run average cost criteria that involve costs along sample paths.
 To address problems with such performance criteria in the universal measurability framework is the main purpose of this paper.

 For minimax control, we consider a class of problems in which the controller does not observe the opponent's actions, and we introduce an absolute continuity condition on the finite-dimensional distributions of the processes observable to the controller while the controller applies the same policy (see Assumption~\ref{cond-minimax-abscont}).
 This allows us to reformulate the minimax control problems as minimax optimization problems on strategic measures.
 We then prove an optimality result regarding the optimal value function and the ($\epsilon$-)optimal policies for the controller (see Theorem~\ref{thm-minmax-opt}) by using the properties of the set of strategic measures and a uniformization theorem of Kond{\^o} from descriptive set theory.
 In this result, besides the absolute continuity condition mentioned earlier and a measurability condition on the performance criterion, we assume the axiom of analytic determinacy.
-(The standard ZFC axioms for set theory are assumed throughout the paper and will not be mentioned explicitly.)
+(The standard ZFC axioms, i.e., Zermelo--Fraenkel set theory with the axiom of choice, are assumed throughout the paper without explicit reference.)
 The purpose of this additional axiomatic assumption is to resolve the measurability questions that cannot be settled in the ZFC system.
 Previously, such an approach and a closely related axiomatic assumption (the universal measurability of $\Sigma_2^1$ sets) had been discussed and used in Maitra, Purves, and Sudderth \cite{MPS90} for Borel leavable gambling problems, and in Prikry and Sudderth \cite{PrS16} for one-stage Borel parametrized games.
 Further discussions about analytic determinacy (and $\Sigma_2^1$ sets) will be given in Remarks~\ref{rmk-zfc-ad}, \ref{rmk-ad} and Section~\ref{sec-sel-proof}.

 We are not aware of any prior result similar to ours in the minimax control/stochastic game literature.
 The majority of published results (for discounted, total, or average cost criteria) concern the validity of dynamic programming equations, the existence of stationary optimal policies, and/or minimax equalities, under various continuity/compactness conditions on the control models (see e.g., \cite{GHH02,JaN14,JaN18,Rie91} and the references therein).
 Nowak \cite{Now85b} and Maitra and Sudderth \cite{MS93} placed such conditions on only one of the players.
 Maitra and Sudderth \cite{MS98} did not require such conditions; to avoid measurability issues, they took the approach that is based on the theory of finitely additive (instead of countably additive) probability measures.